Mukalingam/Mukalingam/README.md

 - 👋 Hi, I’m @Mukalingam
 - 👀 I’m interested in the field of Data Science
-- 🌱 I’m currently learning Professional coaching for Data Science and Artificial Intelligence
+- 🌱 I have completed my professional course certification of Data Science and Artificial Intelligence
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the free lancing works of Data Science related Projects
 - 📫 How to reach me ...

 <!---